 The dynamic, heavily horizontal façade features shingles of Muntz metal – a brass-like blend of copper and zinc – a reference to both the cast-iron façades of the nearby Ladies’ Mile Historic District and the brownstones of the Greenwich Village Historic District.
 This richly colored metallic façade is cut through with horizontal and diagonal bands of glass that celebrate the building’s interior organization: visible from the outside are the grand communicating stairs that connect all academic levels and lead to “sky quads,” convenient landing points throughout the building that promote interaction and collaboration.
 Wide and open, they not only encourage activity, but also relieve pressure on elevators during peak traffic times.

 Since the communicating stairs make use of a panelized wall system with a very complex geometry resulting in all unique panels – no two are the same – this presented a challenge during procurement.
 To address this, AECOM Tishman, in collaboration with the design team, drew on BIM to extract quantities and delineate the scope in order to convey more accurate information to the bidders, resulting in a final round of bids that were tightly clustered.
 The panels were prefabricated off-site and field installation was successfully implemented.

-Since The New School is located in a heavily traveled area of Greenwich Village, we collaborated with the school to develop a proactive approach that welcomed open communication among all involved.
+Given The New School’s location in a heavily traveled part of Greenwich Village, we collaborated with the school to develop a proactive approach that welcomed open communication among all involved.
 A community hotline and website with look-ahead schedules were established, along with a toll-free phone number for neighbors to call regarding any issues or concerns with construction.